Isomerization

+The change in shape of a protein into a different configuration, such as a protein changing from its cis conformation to its trans conformation (or vice versa).

 In chemistry, isomerization or isomerisation is the process in which a molecule, polyatomic ion or molecular fragment is transformed into an isomer with a different chemical structure.
 Enolization is an example of isomerization, as is tautomerization.

 When the activation energy for the isomerization reaction is sufficiently small, both isomers can often be observed and the equilibrium ratio will shift in a temperature-dependent equilibrium with each other.
 Many values of the standard free energy difference, $\Delta G^\circ$, have been calculated, with good agreement between observed and calculated data.

 Examples and applications

 Alkanes

 Skeletal isomerization occurs in the cracking process, used in the petrochemical industry to convert straight chain alkanes to isoparaffins as exemplified in the conversion of normal octane to 2,5-dimethylhexane (an "isoparaffin"):

 Fuels containing branched hydrocarbons are favored for internal combustion engines for their higher octane rating.
 Diesel engines however operate better with straight-chain hydrocarbons.